All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Are compounded GLP-1s as effective as brand-name?

-When produced by 503B-compliant pharmacies, compounded semaglutide contains the same active ingredient as Wegovy and should produce equivalent results.
-The FDA does not formally approve compounded medications, but 503B pharmacies operate under strict regulatory oversight.
+When produced by 503B-compliant pharmacies, compounded semaglutide contains compounded formulations of the active ingredient as Wegovy and should produce equivalent results.
+The FDA doesn't formally approve compounded medications, but 503B pharmacies operate under strict regulatory oversight.
 Every program on this list uses 503B pharmacies.

-What if I cannot afford even compounded GLP-1s?
+What if I can't afford even compounded GLP-1s?

 Non-GLP-1 weight loss medications like metformin and bupropion-naltrexone (Contrave) are available as generics and cost $30 to $80/month.
 Programs like Found offer these alternatives.
-They are less effective than GLP-1s on average, but they are real options for patients on tight budgets.
+They're less effective than GLP-1s on average, but they're real options for patients on tight budgets.

 Will GLP-1 prices come down?